motebaya/sticker-js/README.md

 > before getting the user id, you need to start a chat with your bot using the account you want to get the user id from!
 > otherwise, the user id won't be useful at all.

+place all your folders — the ones containing the images to be processed — into the `/storage` folder at the `root` of the project. e.g: `/storage/<fucking_images>`

 1. Create a new sticker pack:

 ```bash
 node cli --create ./my-stickers
 ```

-2. Create a sticker pack with batch processing:
+2. Create a sticker pack with batch processing (recommended):

 ```bash
 node cli --create ./my-stickers --batch